claresudbery/clare-wiki-ably/pages/think/life/psychology/nvc-non-violent-comm.md

   - In response to “Look, you just messed up again!”, we can quickly stop and ask ourselves, “What unmet need of mine is being expressed through this moralistic judgment?”
 - We follow up on the process of mourning with self-forgiveness.
   - NVC self-forgiveness: connecting with the need we were trying to meet when we took the action that we now regret.
-- We are compassionate with ourselves when we are able to embrace all parts of ourselves and recognize the needs and values expressed by each part. [thing](#exercise-translating-have-to-to-choose-to)
+- We are compassionate with ourselves when we are able to embrace all parts of ourselves and recognize the needs and values expressed by each part. [[#EXERCISE Translating “Have to” to “Choose to”]]

 ### Don’t Do Anything That Isn’t Play!